databio/bdshack19/README.md

    - dinner Friday (+dessert)!
  - __Room 242__, only for lunch both days: noon-2pm
  - Breakout groups feel free to spillover into lounge areas around Rice Hall, or elsewhere.
+   - __Room 514__, side room from 8-5 on Thursday.
+   - __Room 204__, side room from 5PM Thursday to noon Friday and 5PM Friday until midnight.

 ### Presentation
 After the dedicated 2-day hackathon concludes, we will aim to present the work to a broader audience (scheduling with [CvilleBioHub](https://cvillebiohub.org/) some time in ~May).